DaggieBlanqx/curlit/Readme.md

 <br/>

 - **curlit** is an Express middleware that logs a multi‑line cURL command representing the incoming request and its response.

+## Imagine this, story time:
+After months of hard work, you've built a robust API server that your customers are now using daily.
+One day, you realize that you need to create a Postman collection for your API—something that used to take hours of manual effort.

+Now, instead of diving back into the tedious task of documenting every endpoint, you integrate the curlit middleware into your server's entry point.

+Suddenly, each time a request is processed, curlit generates a ready-to-use cURL command.
+With a quick copy and paste, you start building your Postman collection effortlessly.
+What once seemed like a stressful, time-consuming chore is now a streamlined process, giving you more time to focus on enhancing your application rather than documenting it.

+This is the magic of curlit—turning complexity into simplicity, one cURL command at a time.

+# Use cases:
 - This can be useful for debugging, testing, or reproducing API calls easily.
 - You can copy the curl, and run it.
 - Or paste into [postman](https://learning.postman.com/docs/getting-started/importing-and-exporting/importing-curl-commands/) to build a postman collection.